facebook/react-native-website/docs/fast-refresh.md

 ## Tips

-- Fast Refresh preserves React local state in function components (and Hooks!) by default.
+- Fast Refresh preserves React local state in function components (and Hooks) by default.
 - Sometimes you might want to _force_ the state to be reset, and a component to be remounted.
 For example, this can be handy if you're tweaking an animation that only happens on mount.
 To do this, you can add `// @refresh reset` anywhere in the file you're editing.
 This directive is local to the file, and instructs Fast Refresh to remount components defined in that file on every edit.
 - You can put `console.log` or `debugger;` into the components you edit during a Fast Refresh session.